 On the flip side, studies have proved that when nano-particles are combined with creams or lotions which contain emulsifiers or binding agents, they clump together which mean they’d be way to big to penetrate the skin.
 Also, most brands now coat their nano-particles in a thin coating of silicates which makes them completely non-reactive and totally safe.

-the best natural sunscreens for acne – for the face
+the best sunscreens for acne – for the face

 Below are my favourite acne friendly sunscreens that don’t clog pores, cause irritation or inflammation.

-A zinc based tinted moisturiser with SPF30 protection along with certified organic aloe vera, jojoba, sunflower, pomegranate, cucumber, and my favourite green tea extract for added acne fighting awesomeness.
-Vegan formula and comes in 5 shades from ‘fair’ to ‘deep bronze’.
-Those in the UK can pick it up from this site here.
+This is a zinc based tinted moisturiser for the face with SPF30 protection along with certified organic aloe vera, jojoba, sunflower, pomegranate, cucumber, and my favourite green tea extract for added acne fighting awesomeness.
+Vegan formula and comes in 5 shades from ‘fair’ to ‘deep bronze’ for a bit of extra coverage if your acne or scars are more prominent.

 Lots of delicate non-pore clogging actives are found in this formula in a base of acne-fighting Neem oil making this sunscreen effective against skin damage but also calming on inflamed skin.
 (US only)

 Vegan and cruelty-free, this powder sunscreen is pretty much pure zinc oxide.
-Earth Wise Beauty recommend blending the powder with a couple of drops of your favourite facial oil and applying to your skin.
+Earth Wise Beauty recommend blending the powder with a couple of drops of your favourite facial oil or serum and applying to your skin.
 A good everyday option to wear under make-up but if you’re sunning yourself on a beach then things could get a little complicated and messy.
+As it is pretty much one ingredient – this is also a safe option for Malasezzia or fungal acne.

+For tinted SPFs, this is my FAVOURITE!
+In terms of specification, this has it all – fungal acne safe, no silicones, reef safe!
 A lightly tinted, 100% mineral sun screen for maximum UVA/UVB broad-spectrum protection.
 This silky, sheer formula blends weightlessly and seamlessly, matching your skin tone, giving skin a fresh, healthy glow.
 Contains Bentonite Clay to absorb excess oil and impurities from pores.
+Even though it’s tinted it such a tiny hint, you can apply lots of it and it doesn’t look caked!

 the best natural sunscreens for acne – for the body